NOVEMBER 2024 READING LIST

 I had Quiet on my shelf for a while and never found time to really dig in.
 With an overseas trip and a lot of solo time, I decided it was time to pull this one off the shelf, and I am so glad I did.
 To start with, Cain explains that at least one-third of the people we know are introverts.
 At least.
 And some of these introverts have made significant contributions to society.

 What was so profound to me in this book was the societal emphasis on the extrovert in our education, conversation, politics, social lives, and even infrastructure.
 I was blown away by the small ways our culture steers the populace into pro-extrovert positions.
 The idea of desks in a classroom being grouped in fours for better “group think” opportunities versus individual desks facing the teacher.
-I had never thought of the significance, but I looked back on my years in school, and I can recognize the difference.
+I had never thought of the significance, but looking back on my years in school, I can recognize the difference.
 There was less room for personal discovery and pace.
 Although I am not a promoter of homeschooling because I believe in community at a young age, I have to admit that one positive was my freedom to learn with limitations when working alone.

 Another way Cain expresses her idea well is through the examples she gives to explain different aspects of introverted behavior.
 She talks about a high-energy public speaker, a New York City classroom, a determined salesman, and great innovators of our age while weaving together the argument of the power of being an introvert.
-I greatly enjoyed this book and marked little along the way, or else I would have marked every section.
+I greatly enjoyed this book and marked little along the way; otherwise, I would have marked every section.
 I hope to reread the book before long to retain more of Quiet and its message for introverts.

 5/5 Stars